ashley-hart/dpll-miniproject/code/README.md

 ### dpll.py
    Implementation of a recursive SAT solver optimized with unit propagation and pure literal elimination.
 The solver will default to this method if no flag is given.

+### dpll_watchlist.py
+   This is the dpll algorithim optimized with a watchlist implementation.

 ---